Zheqi-Fan/VIXRHeston_experiments/README.md

 ## Description of each file

   - utils: functions to compute model-based VIX term structure under LHeston;

+  - approx for rHeston: illustrations to show the convergence of VIX under LHeston to that under rHeston

   - estimation_LHeston-2011: details of parameter estimation for LHeston model using VIX term structure data for the whole period;